Bonnie Loch-Woodsetter North, Florida

-Bonnie Loch-Woodsetter North is a former census-designated place (CDP) in Broward County, Florida.
+Bonnie Loch-Woodsetter North is a former census-designated place (CDP) in Broward County, Florida, United States.
 The population was 4,275 at the 2000 census.
 According to the U.S. Census errata, the area was misspelled as "Bonnie Lock-Woodsetter North".

 The area was part of the Pompano Beach Highlands census area in the 1990 census.

 Geography

 Bonnie Loch-Woodsetter North is located at 26.282325°N 80.129631°W.